ragilmi/Numerical-Method-Final-Project/README.md

 occupation_rates = [32.24, 12.67, 14.45, 19.7, 28.07]
 ```

+---

+## Console Output
 Here’s an example of what the output might look like when you run the script with the provided data:

----

-### **Console Output**

 ```plaintext
 Enter number of data points: 5